Meji Alabi

-Meji Alabi (born 13 December 1988) is a London-born Nigerian filmmaker, director, photographer and producer.
+Meji Alabi (born 13 December 1988) is a Nigerian-British filmmaker, director, photographer and producer.
 He is a director and has worked alongside Beyonce, Burna Boy, Wizkid,Davido, Tiwa Savage, Popcaan, Goldlink, Koffee and Nasty C. He directed his first feature film in 2024, Water and Garri, starring Tiwa Savage.

 Early life

 Born on December 13, 1988, in London, Meji spent a lot of his childhood on the move with his father after his parents’ separation in 1989.
 He shuffled between London, the Bahamas, and Texas, USA.
 He attended Spring Forest Middle School and Stratford High School both in Houston, Texas.
 Meji Alabi graduated from the University of West London with a first-class summa cum laude distinction in Accounting and Finance, and also holds a Licensed Vocational Nursing degree from St. Phillips College in San Antonio, Texas.

 Career

 In 2014, Alabi co-founded JM Films with Jimi Adesanya.
 JM Films (a subsidiary of Unbound Studios) is a media and production services company specialised in creative visuals, music videos, commercials, movies and television and is based in Lagos, Nigeria.
 He is also a co-founder of Priorgold Pictures which is a production outfit based in Lagos, Nigeria created to service the needs of the entertainment industry by providing equipment and personnel for the execution of creative visual content.

 In 2014, he directed the music video for ‘Murda’ performed by Seyi Shay featuring Patoranking, Shaydee.
 The success of this video garnered him much attention in the Nigerian music industry and it was nominated in the same year at the MTV Africa Music Awards for Best Video.
 Also in 2014, he directed the music video for ‘Crazy’ performed by Seyi Shay featuring Wizkid and that video was nominated in 2015 for Best Music Video of the Year (Artist and Director) at the Nigeria Entertainment Awards and also Best Music Video at The Headies 2015.

 In 2016, he directed the video for ‘Kontrol’ by Maleek Berry which marked a new wave of him directing music videos for the Nigerian music industry’s elite.
 In the same year, he directed ‘Aje’ performed by Alikiba which won the Best Music Video award at the Soundcity MVP Awards Festival in 2017.

 In 2018, Alabi directed the video for Davido’s single ‘Assurance’ off the ‘A Good Time’.

 Since 2018, Alabi has worked with Burna Boy on some of his projects.
 He directed Pull Up, On The Low, and Gum Body featuring Jorja Smith off Burna Boy's album ‘African Giant’.
 Meji also directed the videos for Way Too Big, Wonderful, Monsters You Made featuring Chris Martin and Real Life featuring Stormzy off the ‘Twice As Tall’ album.